From Bangalore to Shimoga – In search of the Belligundi waterfalls in Sharavathi Valley

 We waited in the queue along with devotees for an hour to get in the temple.
 The lunch was simple and comprised of white rice, sambhar, lemon rice, and sweets.

 Stopping at the temple to eat prasad lunch was interesting, but I missed an important event in the evening because of the delay caused by long, uninformed breaks.
-We got back to Bengaluru at about 9 in the night.
+We returned to Bangalore at nine pm.

 Though none of us like fixed plans, that day I understood that following a fixed tour itinerary and keeping the group members informed is crucial in keeping all the travelers comfortable.